Supply Chain Process Design using the Queueing Theory

 You are the Outbound Manager of a multinational clothing retail company known for its fast-fashion clothing for men, women, teenagers, and children.

-A major problem you’re facing is outbound productivity; after picking your orders are waiting for too long to be shipped.
+After picking, orders are waiting for too long to be shipped.

-Based on on-site observations and productivity analysis you understood that the packing process was the bottleneck.
+Based on on-site observations and productivity analysis, you understood that the packing process was the bottleneck.

 2. Packing Operators

-Take the parcels from the conveyor and perform quantity check and packing (put filling material, close the box)
+Take the parcels from the conveyor and perform a quantity check and packing (put filling material, close the box)

 You got the approval from your management for investing in a second packing station and you’re wondering how should you design the layout.